cu-mkp/sandbox/categories.md

-# Categories of the Entries of BnF Ms. Fr.
+# Understanding and Analyzing the Categories of the Entries in BnF Ms. Fr.
 640

 The anonymous, 16th-century artisanal manuscript, BnF Ms. Fr.
 640, is comprised of almost 1,000 "entries."
 In the Making and Knowing Project's [_Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640_](https://edition640.makingandknowing.org/#/), an entry is a unit of text under a title.
 These include instructions, recipes, descriptions, and observations on a wide range of topics, including casting, painting, and medicine.